brunch/auto-reload-brunch/README.md

 The plugin uses WebSocket technology to pass `compile` events to browser.

 ## Installation
-Install the plugin via npm with `npm install --save auto-reload-brunch`.
+Install the plugin via npm with `npm install --save-dev auto-reload-brunch`.

 Or, do manual install: